Charlie Trout

-Charles Trout (born 20 April 1985) is an English football manager and former player who manages the Puerto Rico national football team.
+Charles Trout (born 20 April 1985) is an English football manager and former player who currently manages the Puerto Rico national team.

 Released from Lincoln City without a first-team appearance, he played in the Conference North for Gainsborough Trinity, where he suffered from injury.
 He moved to the United States to play college soccer for the UIC Flames.

 Trout stayed in Chicago to coach youths, and in 2021 was hired by Dave Sarachan to oversee the Puerto Rico under-20 team.
 When Sarachan resigned in March 2023, Trout succeeded him as manager of the senior team.

 Early life and playing career

 Trout was born in Nottingham and raised in a council estate in Clifton, and became a fan of Nottingham Forest.
 When he was 11 and representing the Nottinghamshire County Football Association's boys' team, he was scouted for Leeds United, but did not advance through the youth system.

 Trout then signed for Lincoln City on an apprenticeship.
 He was given a first-team squad number and trained with the professionals, but was released at age 19 without playing a game.
 He then signed for Gainsborough Trinity of the sixth-tier Conference North while working in other jobs during the week.
 He was sidelined for eight months with a hamstring injury picked up against Kettering Town in the FA Trophy, and recurring injuries afterwards meant that he gave up on finding a way back into professional football in England.

 Having previously rejected the chance to play in the United States, Trout had a trial for the UIC Flames of the University of Illinois Chicago.
 He initially wanted to stay in England after returning during the severe winters of The Windy City, but remained and completed his degree.